envisionme/taxonomy_manager/README.txt

  - Tree View
      The tree view shows all terms of the vocabulary with their hierarchical relations.
 If your list of terms gets very long, there is a paging mechanism included with a page size of 50 terms.
-     If you are having hierarchical vocabularies, all parent terms get have a plus symbol, which means you can expand them to show their children terms.
+     If you are having hierarchical vocabularies, all parent terms have a plus symbol, which means you can expand them to show their child terms.
 Use the minus symbol to collapse them again.
      In multiple hierarchies, if one term has more parents, the term gets shown under each of its parents.